frank038/SimpleDesktop/README.md

 The trashcan change its icon to reflect its state, empty or not empty.
 The Recycle Bin space is reserved and exclusive.
 To use a wallpaper, just put an image named wallpaper.jpg at the exactly screen sizes in the program folder.

-Can handle desktop files (programs).
+Can handle desktop files (programs, directories and files as link).
+Using desktop files for folders and files don't let user manage directly them.
+Actually they can be created with my program SimpleFM.
 Accept files from my Qt5archiver program.

 Limitations: only one item at time can change its position on the desktop.
+The desktop file cannot be copied, they can only created and deleted.

 Needed:
 - python3